tldr-pages/tldr/pages/linux/lvresize.md

 `lvresize --size {{100}}%FREE {{volume_group}}/{{logical_volume}}`

-- Reduce the size of a logical volume by 120GB as well as the underlying filesystem:
+- Reduce the size of a logical volume as well as the underlying filesystem by 120GB:

 `lvresize --size -{{120G}} --resizefs {{volume_group}}/{{logical_volume}}`